AtlasOfLivingAustralia/bie-index/doc/nameology/index.md

 the taxon *GNATHOSTOMATA*, the subphylum *VERTEBRATA*, the phylum *CHORDATA* and the kingdom *ANIMALIA*.
 This means that anyone looking for "class:AVES" will get this record.

+## Order of Sources

+Some sources are more equal than others.
+Generally, if a name/author occurs in an earlier source, then the identifier and source for that source is used and identifiers are mapped in following sources.
+The order of priority for sources is:

+1. Australian Faunal Directory
+2. Australian Plant Name Index/Australian Plant Census
+3. AusFungi
+4. AusMoss
+5. Codes for Australian Aquatic Biota
+6. New Zealand Organism Register
+7. Catalogue of Life

+There are some cases where source disagree on classification to the point where the same species appears at a different rank or with different parents.
+For example, the Australian Pelican is *Pelecanus conspicillatus* in the AFD and *Pelecanus conspicillatus conspicillatus* in NZOR.
+There's not much that can be done about this, but it does make failed matches likely when using vernacular names.